-Consideration has been given to the written request made by the applicant pursuant to clause 4.6 seeking a variation to the height of buildings development standard clause 4.3 of the NSLEP 2013.
-The written request made by the applicant for the awning is considered well founded demonstrating the variation to the building height development standard is justifiable not having an adverse impact on the character of the locality and not having a detrimental impact to the amenity of neighbouring properties in terms of view loss, overshadowing and loss of privacy.
+Consideration has been given to the written request made by the applicant pursuant to clause 4.6 seeking a variation to the height of buildings development standard clause 4.3 of the NSLEP 2013 for the awning and is considered well founded demonstrating the variation to the building height development standard is justifiable not having an adverse impact on the character of the locality and would not have a detrimental impact to the amenity of neighbouring properties in terms of view loss, overshadowing and loss of privacy.

-The proposed colour of the awning is considered supportable as it complements the dark metal clad elevations of the building.
+The proposed colour of the awnings is supportable as it complements the dark metal clad elevations of the building.

-Should the application be supported, appropriate conditions of consent are recommended that require the structural integrity of the building to be maintained, the colours and materials demonstrate compatibility with the surrounding area and the appropriate management of stormwater is facilitated.
+Should the application be supported, appropriate conditions of consent are recommended that require the structural integrity of the building to be maintained, the colours and materials demonstrate compatibility with the surround area and the appropriate management of stormwater is facilitated.